Gavin Newsom has picked Laphonza Butler to fill Dianne Feinstein's Senate seat

 Rep. Barbara Lee, Rep. Adam Schiff and Rep. Katie Porter are among those who jumped into the 2024 race after Feinstein announced earlier this year that she would not run again.
 It was not immediately clear if any of them, or Butler, would also enter the expected special election for the remainder of Feinstein's term.

-In a post on X, the platform formerly known as Twitter, Lee said, "I wish @LaphonzaB well and look forward to working closely with her to deliver for the Golden State.
+In a post on X, Lee said, "I wish @LaphonzaB well and look forward to working closely with her to deliver for the Golden State.
 I am singularly focused on winning my campaign for Senate.
 CA deserves an experienced Senator who will deliver on progressive priorities.
 That's exactly what I'm running to do."

 Schiff and Porter have not reacted yet.